Soccera1/tweeta-desktop/README.md

-# tweetapus-gtk-c
+# tweeta-desktop

-A minimal GTK3 X11 client in C for tweetapus.
+A minimal GTK3 X11 client in C for Tweetapus.

 (c) 2025 Lily
 Licensed under the AGPLv3 license